How to Request a Background Check

 The cost of the background check will be billed to the hiring department.

-- Vendor check costs $32.50, plus any additional charges from the states or agencies that provide information
+- Vendor check, which includes Sex Offender Registry check: $35.00, plus any additional charges from the states or agencies that provide information

 Background Checks for Youth Camps